bisq-network/bisq2/docs/wallet-regtest-setup.md

 ### Manual BTC Pegin

-The `:desktopapp:runWithElementsRegtestWallet` Gradle task does a 20 BTC pegin.
+The `:desktop:runWithElementsRegtestWallet` Gradle task does a 20 BTC pegin.
 Here's a quick summary of how to do it manually.
 First, we need to get a pegin address.

 ```